madhusgv/CKA/Notes/CKACourseLearning.md

             4. kubectl replace -f replicaset.yaml
             5. kubectl scale --replicas=6 -f replicaset.yaml
             6. kubectl scale --replicas=6 replicaset(type) myapp-replicaset(name)
+        5. Sample YAML
+          apiVersion: apps/v1
+          kind: ReplicaSet
+          metadata
+             name: my-replicaset
+             labels
+                name: my-replicaset
+          spec:
+             replciase: 4
+             selector:
+                matchLables:
+                    name: my-pod
+             template:
+                metadata:
+                  name: my-pod
+                  labels:
+                    name: my-pod
+                spec:
+                   containers:
+                      - name: my-pod
+                        image: nginx

     6. Deployments
+        1. Replica set is to ensure all pods are in desired state, if any pod goes down then it will start and make it in running state
+        2. Deployment is a super set of replciaset, that deployment provides following features
+            a.
+Update the application with different stratigies.
+                1. Rolling update(Default)
+                2. Recreate
+            b. ensure pods are in desired state
-        1. Rolling updates are useully done in a normal production env
+        3. Rolling updates are useully done in a normal production env
             > This can lead to issue, if any upgrade failes
-        2. Deployments provides a provision to update products/instance seamlessly
+        4. Deployments provides a provision to update products/instance seamlessly
+        5. Definition  file same as replicaset excpet kind
-        3. Commands
+        5. Commands
             1. kubectl get all

     7. Namespaces